wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 		- Figure 2.6.
 Running the luksa/kubia container image in Kubernetes

 		  When you ran the kubectl command, it created a new ReplicationController object in the cluster by sending a REST HTTP request to the Kubernetes API server.
 The ReplicationController then created a new pod, which was then scheduled to one of the worker nodes by the Scheduler.
 The Kubelet on that node saw that the pod was scheduled to it and instructed Docker to pull the specified image from the registry because the image wasn’t available locally.
-After downloading the image, Docker created and ran the container. #space
+After downloading the image, Docker created and ran the container. #ñspace
 		- -
 		- -
 		- Definition
 		  The term scheduling means assigning the pod to a node.
-The pod is run immediately, not at a time in the future as the term might lead you to believe. #space
+The pod is run immediately, not at a time in the future as the term might lead you to believe. #ñspace
 		- -
 		- -
 		- Why do we need services in Kubernetes? #card